Dark Angel (1990)

 With Dolph Ludgren, Brian Benben, Betsy Brantley, Matthias Hues and Sherman Howard.

-It might surprise many to discover that Dark Angel is a well-directed sci-fi-action flick emboldened by a sense of pace and an easy flow.
-Released in the United States under the shaky title of I Come In Peace, the movie is a lively recycling of better films, complete with a fun buddy-cop pairing and an early James Cameron swagger.
+It might surprise many to discover that Dark Angel is a well directed slice of sci-fi-action junk that is emboldened by a sense of pace and an easy flow.
+Released in the United States under the shaky title of I Come In Peace, the movie is a lively recycling of better films, complete with a fun buddy-cop pairing and a low-rent James Cameron swagger.

 After his partner gets a bullet by some local mobsters, Lundgren is buddied-up with Brian Benben, best known for his role on TV’s Dream On.
 A dopey-sounding Lundgren is well-supported by Benben, who appears to embrace the daft script and goes along with it.
 So too does Betsy Brantley in a small role as Lundgren’s disgruntled girlfriend.